jstrebeck/Cloud-Resume-Project/Readme.md

 # Cloud Resume Project

-This project is intended to demonstrate all of my cloud skills and while also displaying my resume.
-This project also gave me a platfrom to practice some devops tools
+The cloud resume challenge is a project to demonstrate cloud skills while also creating a showcase for your resume.
+This project also gave me a platform to practice some DevOps tools.
+The inspiration and ideas are loosely based on the requirements of [the cloud resume project](https://forrestbrazeal.com/2020/04/23/the-cloud-resume-challenge/) written by Forrest Brazeal over on his site.

 This project includes the following technologies.
 * AWS S3